 CEEDR has been having an impact on government policy development for small and medium sized enterprises (SMEs) since the early 1990s, particularly with regard to business support and policy, and SME access to finance.
 During the last decade CEEDR has developed a strong specialism in the early-stage financing of innovative SMEs and financing the Cleantech sector.

 We have worked extensively with the Department for Business, Energy and Industrial Strategy (BEIS – formerly BIS), British Business Bank (BBB) and Innovate UK (IUK), as well as other central government departments and regional level organisations.

 Our work includes both research for policy (for example, into SME attitudes and behaviour) and research of policy (for example, assessments of policy effectiveness and impact).

-Our programme of research for BIS has helped reshape the Government's business support offering:
+Our programme of research for BEIS has helped reshape the Government's business support offering:

 Concerns over SME access to finance increased from 2007, with the onset of the financial crisis and have continued through to the 2020s COVID-19 period.
 Our research on this topic – which started with a major study on the financial needs of ethnic minority businesses for the British Bankers Association in 2001 – has contributed to the policy discourse in relation to the extent of market failure of various types of finance, and the nature of relationship between entrepreneurs and finance providers.
 The past decade has seen particular focus on financing SME early-stage innovation and green finance for Cleantechs.